pchev/skychart/trunk/skychart/readme.txt

                          |- ...
                          |- units         < all compilation object go here

-Install Lazarus using a recent snapshot from http://lazarus.freepascal.org
+Install Lazarus using at least the version 0.9.12 from http://lazarus.freepascal.org

 There is a lot of package to install, do not compile Lazarus for each!
 To install each package in Lazarus use File-Open to open the .lpk